raynergoh/tp/docs/UserGuide.md

 ## Glossary
 ### Java
 Java is a programming platform used to run applications like TrackerGuru.
 TrackerGuru requires Java 17 or above.

+### GUI
+GUI Stands for Graphical User Interface.
+It is the visual part of TrackerGuru that you interact with using windows, buttons, and text fields and displays all your contacts.